fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/autocomplete/accounts/aid.md

 This endpoint powers the USAspending.gov Agency Identifier (AID) autocomplete in the Advanced Search -> Program Source -> Treasury and Federal Account filters.

+## POST

-## List of potential Agency Identifiers [POST /api/v2/autocomplete/accounts/aid/]
+List of potential Agency Identifiers

 + Request (application/json)